Loaded with chorizo, jalapeños and beer, this smoked queso recipe is the most epic appetizer of all.

-Real quick, for anyone who has not been to Texas or the Southwest, you need to understand queso is not just a food snack, but a basic human right.
-Ok, maybe more of an obsession.
-Essentially, it is warm dip of melted, highly processed cheese blocks and a little bit of love.
+For anyone who has not been to Texas or the Southwest, you need to understand queso is not just a food snack, but more of an obsession.
+Essentially, it is warm dip of melted, highly processed cheese blocks, with a few tasty extras like jalapenos and a little bit of love.

 The key to a fluid and dip-able queso is an easy-melt cheese like Velveeta.
 Yes, it’s about a processed as food gets, but it is designed to melt easily AND stay melted, and is the traditional basis for Tex Mex queso.
 So if you’re looking for a dip based off a french master sauce made using at least three types of gourmet cheese, this ain’t it.